 METHODS: The study comprised a

-population-based sample of 1,216 men, aged 40-69 years, whose names were
+population-based sample of 1,216 men, aged 40-69 years, whose names

 obtained through electoral rolls and who participated as controls in a